JonStu/Multiplayer-Blackjack/README.md

 └── README.md          # This file
 ```

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.

-## 📜 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

 <div align="center">
-Made with ❤️ by Jonathan Stuart
+Made by Jonathan Stuart
 </div>